Drowsy-Kat/Drowsy-Kat/README.md

 ### About Me

-I'm a freelance broadcaster and a 3rd-year Computer Science student based in the UK.
+I'm a freelance broadcaster and computer science grad.

 ## My Skills